-Again, by using commercial software for rendering the surface, after the mesh had been concluded, we obtained the surface as represented in Fig. 11.
+Again, using commercial software for rendering the surface, after the mesh had been concluded, the obtained surface is as represented in Fig. 11.

 Figure 11.
-Rendered of the conical surface by using the proposed methodology.
+A conical surface rendered using the proposed methodology.

 4. CONCLUSIONS

 As stated by Remondino (2003) "the mesh generation is the core part of almost all reconstruction programs".
 But it is possible after a pre-processing to remove a certain amount of errors introduced by the scanning device, to reduce the input redundancy and the noise and gaps in the point clouds.